-(2) Includes a \$28 million impairment of our joint venture with KAMAZ and \$ 3 million of royalty charges as part of our costs associated with the suspension of our Russian operations.
+(1) Includes a \$28 million impairment of our joint venture with KAMAZ and \$3 million of royalty charges as part of our costs associated with the indefinite suspension of our Russian operations.
 In addition, on February 7, 2022, we purchased Westport Fuel System Inc.'s stake in Westport JV.
-See NOTE 2, "ACQUISITIONS," and NOTE 23, "RUSSIAN OPERATIONS," to our Consolidated Financial Statements for additional information.
+See NOTE 24, "ACQUISITIONS," and NOTE 22, "RUSSIAN OPERATIONS," for additional information.